 My average day depends on what our clients need, so it’s rarely ever the same.
 I usually start by making a coffee, then I’ll check to see if there are any urgent outages I need to jump on immediately.
 If there aren’t I’ll then check our ticketing system to see if there are any tickets that need my immediate attention.

 During the day, I’ll complete my DevOps and infrastructure work, which often involves investigation and research into different areas of each to expand my knowledge and better advise and solve different client issues.
-I also spend time each day knowledge sharing and helping other members of the team with their work – we all pitch in together at JAM to make sure that everything is resolved as quickly and with as much expertise as possible.
+I also spend time each day knowledge sharing and helping other members of the teams with their work – as we work 24/7 to offer application support we all pitch in together at JAM to make sure everything is resolved as quickly and with as much expertise as possible.

 What makes JAM different from other places you have worked?